 Adding capacitors in parallel

 A capacitor is one of the most important electronic components.
-It acts as a place where some electric charge can be stored.
+It acts as a place where we can store some electric charge.
 Capacitors may be combined both in series and in parallel.
 The question is: What is the resulting capacitance for a circuit composed entirely of capacitors in parallel?
 Let's work it out together, using parallel plate capacitors as an example!

-When capacitors are arranged in parallel in a system with voltage source
+When we arrange capacitors in parallel in a system with voltage source

-V, the voltages over each element is the same, and equal to the source capacitor:
+V, the voltages over each element are the sameand equal to the source capacitor:

 V₁ = V₂ = … = V.